beeburrt/recursive-recursion/README.md

 My notes and code are in Ruby 👀

-Why do this?
-I like Ruby, plus I thought it would make for some good learnin!
+Why did I rewrite all this code in Ruby?
+I like Ruby, plus I thought trying to translate these programs into Ruby would make for some good learnin!

 https://nostarch.com/recursive-book-recursion